cyburgee/CollectorsItem/README.md

-CollectorsItem
+Collector's Item
 ==============

-Prototype of a one button game for Experimental Game Design
+Collector's Item is a prototype of a one button game about consumerism and the consequences of button presses for the Processing programming envirnoment.
+The project was created for the Experimental Game Design class at Carnegie Mellon University.